 The Company reviews long-lived assets to be held and used for possible impairment when events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 If, and when, such events or changes in circumstances are present, an impairment exists to the extent the carrying value of the long-lived asset or asset group exceeds the sum of the undiscounted cash flows expected to result from the use of the long-lived asset or asset group and its eventual disposition.
 Such cash flows include expected future operating income, as adjusted for trends and prospects, as well as the effects of demand, competition, and other factors.
 An impairment loss is measured as the amount by which the carrying amount of the long-lived asset or asset group exceeds its fair value.
 Significant judgment is made to determine if and when impairment should be taken.
 The Company's assessment of impairment as of December 31, 2023, 2022, and 2021, was based on the most current information available to the Company.
-Certain of the Company's properties may have fair values less than their carrying amounts.
-However, based on the Company's plans with respect to each of those properties, the Company believes that their carrying amounts are recoverable and therefore, no impairment charges were recognized other than those described below.
+Certain of the Company's properties may have fair values less than their carrying amounts are recoverable and therefore, no impairment charges were recognized other than those described below.
 If the operating conditions mentioned above deteriorate or if the Company's expected holding period for assets changes, subsequent tests for impairments could result in additional impairment charges in the future.